kleinesfilmroellchen/spcasm/doc/src/usage.md

   -d, --dump-references
           Dump all references and their final values / locations

+  -a, --dump-ast
+          Dump the program's abstract syntax tree.
+This is a debugging feature and most likely not useful to the end user.

+          WARNING: This option will, in specific circumstances, loop forever trying to print recursive data structures.
+This can happen on well-formed programs.

   -h, --help
           Print help (see a summary with '-h')